SilasReinagel/silasreinagel.github.io/static/liberation/C6_new_opportunities.md

 - Go to a professional meetup group on something you are interested in.
 - Attend a social event you wouldn't normally go to.
 - Talk to people you don't normally talk to.
-- Grab lunch with the smartest and more passionate people in your circle.
+- Grab lunch with the smartest and most passionate people in your circle.
 - Reach out to experts you respect.
 DM them on Twitter or write them an email.

 Connecting with people is a very open-ended form of discovery since you often can't know in advance what kinds of opportunities it might yield.
 It's one of the most valuable.